-Indicator C9 The number of self-contained properties void at the year end and of those, the number that have been void for more than six months by category.
-NEW (i) The number of self-contained properties void at the year end by category.(ii) The number of self-contained properties void for more than six months at the year end by category.
-Definition Void property This is a property which forms part of your normal lettable self contained stock which is unlet at the year end.
+- (i) The number of self-contained properties void at the year end by category. - (ii) The number of self-contained properties void for more than six months at the year end by category.

+Definition Void property For this indicator, this is a property which forms part of your normal lettable self contained stock and unlettable self contained stock which is unlet at the year end.
 Void period This is the void period which commences the first day there is no rent debit.
 It ends the day before a new rent debit is raised.
 The total void period should be counted regardless if it spans across two accounting years.
-The number of self-contained_properties void for more than six months at (ii) is a subset of (i).
-Categories for void property Normal lettable stock Awaiting demolition/reconfiguration Subject to an insurance claim Undergoing major repairs/structural works Held for decantsLow demandOther

-Exclusions Do not include:
+The number of self-contained_properties void for more than six months at (ii) is a subset of (i) Evaluaiona months at (ii) is a subset of (i).
+Categories for void property Normal lettable stock Awaiting demolition/reconfiguration Subject to an insurance claim Undergoing major repairs/structural works Held for decants Low demand Other Exclusions Do not include:lock-ups and garages; void periods for non self-contained units.

-lock-ups and garages;

-void periods for non self-contained units.